ppy/osu-wiki/wiki/Reporting_Bad_Behaviour/Handling_Foul_Play/en.md

 -   Continuous misbehaviour regardless of how many infringements they accumulate.
 -   Circumventing a punishment by making a new account.
 -   Sharing their account with other users.
--   Using multiple accounts.
+-   Multi-accounting.
 -   Hacking or cheating (see below).

+## What is considered multi-accounting?
+Each user may only use **one** account.
+Creating new accounts is strictly forbidden.
+First offences will be punished with a silence of varying length depending on the number of accounts made.
+Users that continue creating new accounts despite previous warnings will be restricted.

 ## What is considered cheating?
-The [rules](/wiki/Rules) say that any form of manipulation of the client such as score hacking, macro-enabled full-combo sequences, auto-aim and anything else that plays the game for the player.
+The [rules](/wiki/Rules) that any form of manipulation of the client such as score hacking, macro-enabled full-combo sequences, auto-aim and anything else that plays the game for the player is considered cheating.

 This is a one-strike rule.
 Cheaters will be restricted on their first offence for an indefinite amount of time.
 The team may decide to lift their restriction if they successfully appeal.

-## I have been restricted for cheating.
-I didn't cheat!
+## I have been restricted for cheating, but I didn't cheat!
 osu! uses automated metrics combined with manual confirmation.
 If you don't know why you are restricted, contact [accounts@ppy.sh](mailto:accounts@ppy.sh).